Accurate halo mass functions from the simplest excursion set theory: Comparison with simulations

 Figure~\ref{fig:hmf_tophat} shows excursion set mass functions with the top-hat window and a lower threshold $\dc=1.5$.
 Here we consider all of the four different power spectra $P(k)\propto k^n$ with $n=-1$, $-1.5$, $-2$, and $-2.5$ (different panels).
 In each case, we compare to the mass function from the respective simulation.
+We include 90 per cent confidence uncertainty bands, which we estimate by bootstrapping.
+For the excursion set predictions, we resample $10^5$ samples (with replacement) from the previously sampled trajectories.
+For the simulations, we split the simulation volume into 64 cubes and resample 64 at random (with replacement).
+In both cases, we evaluate $\diff f/\diff\ln M$ for 101 such resamplings, and the uncertainty bands extend between the 5th and 95th percentiles.
+Where $\diff f/\diff\ln M$ is close to its maximum value, the uncertainty in the excursion set predictions is around 1 per cent, too small to be visible.

-While the match is not perfect, it is quite close.
-Moreover, we will show in Sec.~\ref{sec:conditional} that the largest discrepancy -- at high masses for $P(k)\propto k^{-2.5}$ -- is an artificial consequence of the finite simulation box size.
+The match between simulations and predictions is quite close, remaining at the 10 per cent level except where $\diff f/\diff\ln M$ drops off steeply at high masses.
+Moreover, we will show in Sec.~\ref{sec:conditional} that the discrepancy at high masses for $P(k)\propto k^{-2.5}$ is an artificial consequence of the finite simulation box size.
 The success of this model is particularly notable because it has only a single parameter, the threshold $\dc$.
 We emphasize that once $\dc$ is chosen, there is no further freedom, and that the same value, $\dc=1.5$, works well for all four of the power spectra.
 This constant threshold evidently suffices for excursion set theory to predict halo mass functions accurately, and no correction for ellipsoidal collapse appears to be necessary.